Better Quality Brighter Future

 Student feedback is the data collected from students about their university education experience.
 It can be verbal, written, or gestural and it is used by the quality assurance committee to implement future improvements over what is currently being done.
 The purpose of feedback in the assessment and learning process aims to improve a student’s performance.
 The advantages are that it can improve a student’s confidence, self-awareness, and enthusiasm for learning.
 In addition, effective feedback during the first year in university can aid the transition to higher education and may support student retention.
 Another benefit is that they can improve and implement better learning methods, such as improving their notes, making better summaries, and even studying groups.
 It is important to mention that there are different types of feedback.
 It can be conducted with the help of student feedback software.
 Student feedback software collects feedback from students on various aspects of education, including quality, relevance, teaching method, teachers, logistics, etc.

-Continuous Academic Development (CAD)
+Continues Academic Development

 To establishes and implement Continuous Academic Development in the universities and colleges, the Scientific Committees of these institutes and colleges laid down a robust programme.
 The faculties will implement this programme and monitor and observe it by the Scientific Committee.
 Each university faculty and teaching staff should lay down a programme periodically for the academic seminars.
 Moreover, at the start of the first semester, teachers publish a list of titles of seminars on their faculties’ websites.
 In order to encourage exchange visits, seminar presentations and networking among academics of different institutes in the Kurdistan Region, the schedule of the seminars will be published among the corresponding faculties.

-Lecturers’ Portfolio
+Teacher's Portfolio

-1. Portfolios provide documented evidence of teaching from a various of sources (not just student feedback) and provide context for that evidence.
+- Portfolios provide documented evidence of teaching from a various of sources (not just student feedback) and provide context for that evidence.

-2. The process of selecting and organizing material for a portfolio can help academic staff reflect on and improve teaching.
+- The process of selecting and organizing material for a portfolio can help academic staff reflect on and improve teaching.

-3. Portfolios are a step toward a more public, professional view of teaching as a scholarly activity.
+- Portfolios are a step toward a more public, professional view of teaching as a scholarly activity.

-4. Portfolios can look at development over time, helping academic staff see teaching as an ongoing process of inquiry, experimentation, and reflection.
+- Portfolios can look at development over time, helping academic staff see teaching as an ongoing process of inquiry, experimentation, and reflection.

-5. Teaching portfolios capture evidence of academic staff’s entire teaching career, in contrast to course portfolios that capture evidence related to a single course.
+- Teaching portfolios capture evidence of academic staff’s entire teaching career, in contrast to course portfolios that capture evidence related to a single course.

 Curriculum Development